 Learn more: Farm Bureau Insurance review

 Average car insurance cost in Kentucky

-The average cost of Kentucky car insurance is $2,128 annually for full coverage.
-Kentucky drivers pay on average a little over $400 more than the national annual average of $1,738, but you might pay less or more than the average Kentucky driver depending on several rate factors, such as your age and driving history.
+The average cost of Kentucky car insurance is $2,177 annually for full coverage.
+Kentucky drivers pay, on average, about $500 more for full coverage each year when compared to the national average, which is $1,655.
+You might pay less or more than the average Kentucky driver depending on several rating factors, such as your age and driving history.

 |Average annual premium for minimum coverage in Kentucky||Average annual premium for full coverage in Kentucky|

-With all of the different car insurance companies, finding the best car insurance can be a daunting and time-consuming task.
-To make the process easier, the best steps to take are to evaluate your needs and consider your geographic location’s factors.
+With the variety of car insurance companies available to Kentucky drivers, finding the best car insurance can seem like a daunting and time-consuming task.
+To make the process easier, there are steps you can take to help ensure you get the right coverage for your needs.

 Car insurance discounts in Kentucky